-The aim of the MOBILIZE project is to empower patients with multimorbidity to take a more active role in their health care through a tailored exercise therapy and education program so that they may reduce symptoms of the individual conditions, increase quality of life and physical function and prevent development of other chronic conditions.
+The aim of the MOBILIZE project is to empower patients with multiple chronic conditions to take a more active role in their health care through a tailored exercise therapy and education program so that they may reduce symptoms of the individual conditions, increase quality of life and physical function and prevent development of other chronic conditions.

 Multimorbidity, commonly defined as the co-occurrence of two or more chronic medical conditions in an individual, is associated with decreased quality of life, functional decline and increased health care utilization.
 Multimorbidity affects millions of people around the world and is considered the number one challenge for the health care system in the years to come due to the enormous associated personal and societal consequences.